Hinrichsta/SP25-CYBR8950/HomeAutomation/Govee-Analysis.md

 | Company Vulnerability Transparency Score | 1 | Govee has never disclosed vulnerabilities in products. |

 ### Total Score: 6

+Note:  There are several Govee names, and some Govee devices (bulbs, small appliances, etc. are actually Tuya/SmartLife).